LREN-CHUV/MSPM/README.md

-# Testing hypothesess on the multivariate model
+# Testing hypotheses on the multivariate model

 This section describes how to test hypotheses on the multivariate model.
 This essentially reduces to define L contrasts on the data matrix and c contrasts on the design  matrix.